 - While in the clinical phase of the program, students must maintain a grade of "C+" in each PNR course and earn a minimum of C in BIO 24. - An LPN student who earns a grade of "C" or lower on PNR 101 may not repeat the course.
-An LPN student with a grade of "C" or lower on a PNR course other than PNR 101 may repeat the course one time to achieve a C+ or better.
+An LPN student with a grade of "C" or lower on a PNR course other than PNR 101 may repeat the course, on a spaceavailable basis, one time to achieve a C+ or better.
 (This may occur for only two PNR courses.)
-An LPN student with a grade of "C-" or lower on BIO 24 may repeat the course one time to achieve a C or better. - All PNR courses required for graduation must be taken within three years from the date the student began PNR 101.
+An LPN student with a grade of "C-" or lower on BIO 24 may repeat the course one time to achieve a C or better.
+Note that withdrawal grades of W and WU count as an attempt in PNR courses. - All PNR courses required for graduation must be taken within three years from the date the student began PNR 101.